 - (A) For Hockey FUNdamentals, the insurance fee will be as set by the insurer and affiliation fees will be as set by the OWHA Executive Committee. - (B) All team registration fees will be \$25.00 per team and \$15.00 per team member.
-The insurance fee will be as set by the insurer and affiliation fees will be as set by the OWHA Executive Committee.

-- (C) All teams playing under the authority of the OWHA are responsible through their local associations for defraying all costs of playing hockey in their area. - (D) For late team registrations, the following registration fee will apply:
+The insurance fee will be as set by the insurer and affiliation fees will be as set by the OWHA Executive Committee. - (C) All teams playing under the authority of the OWHA are responsible through their local associations for defraying all costs of playing hockey in their area. - (D) For late team registrations, the following registration fee will apply:

 1 to 7 days late

+Current fee + \$50.00

 8 to 14 days late

-Current fee + \$50.00

 Current fee + \$100.00

+15 or more days late

 Current fee + \$200.00